 - 1. There will be areas within the farming system where tracks will cross waterways; these are tracks that are used irregularly, in extensive areas of the farm. - 2.
 There are also areas within a high country farming system where stock will have unrestricted access to streams for crossings and stock water.
 This is essential access for stock movement and stock water.
 On most farms there are a number of small creeks/streams that flow within the hill country and it would be logistically impossible to place stock crossings on all of these.
 There is also the need for stock to move across streams/creeks within a block (paddock) for grazing access.
 A reticulated water system would be unsustainable in the hill country as troughs would freeze solid in the winter months, preventing access to fresh drinking water. - 3.
 Swamps/heavy grounds are an integral area in a high country farming system; they provide a water source and good grazing for stock in dry years.
-In undertaking the FERA it has been identified that all swamps/heavy ground need to be monitored to ensure that bank erosion, compaction and pugging does not occur.

-- 4. Wind erosion is a significant issue in the upper Waitaki Catchment.
+In undertaking the FERA it has been identified that all swamps/heavy ground need to be monitored to ensure that bank erosion, compaction and pugging does not occur. - 4.
+Wind erosion is a significant issue in the upper Waitaki Catchment.
 The sparse vegetation on large areas of land in the Mackenzie Basin gives little protection to the shallow, friable soils which continue to be eroded by frost heave and westerly winds.
 A mean soil loss of 0.22 mm/year or 2.2 tonnes of soil lost per hectare across a number of sites within the Mackenzie Basin has been reported.
 While it cannot be assumed from this information that erosion rates will continue at this level in the future, the results do confirm a strong relationship between the percentage of vegetation cover and erosion risk.
 The problem of bare ground and exposure to wind erosion has been compounded since the early 1990s by the rapid spread of hieracium particularly on the poorest soils.
 One of the most significant impacts of further irrigation in this area would be a reduction in the amount of bare ground and corresponding reduction in wind erosion risk.
 (Environmental, Economic and social impacts of irrigation in the Mackenzie Basin.
 Ministry for the Environment, February 2005.) - Monitoring and identification of any problems arising for the above issues has been included in Table 8.

-5. Farm Environmental Management Plan
+5. Farm Environmental Management Plan for Dunstan Peaks, Clifton Downs and Twinburn Stations

-5.1 Mitigation measures and management options adopted on the property
+5.1 Mitigation measures and management options adopted on Dunstan Peaks, Clifton Downs and Twinburn Stations

-The table below shows the all the mitigation and management tools that are proposed to be undertaken.
+The table below shows the all the mitigation and management tools that are proposed to be undertaken on Dunstan Peaks, Clifton Downs and Twinburn Stations.
 Measures indicated as FEMP stage 1 are those identified as Mandatory Good Agricultural Practice, measures identified as FEMP stage 2 are those changes that have been modelled in OVERSEER to meet the WQS mitigation requirement (if required), and those indicated as FEMP stage 3 are mitigation measures chosen to ameliorate site specific environmental risks on the farm.
+FEMP stage 4 mitigation measures are chosen for when the conversion to spray is undertaken.

-Table 6 indicates in brief how the measures are to be monitored and audited.
+Table 7 indicates in brief how the measures are to be monitored and audited.